edmundhung/conform/docs/api/react/FormProvider.md

       <form id={form.id} />
       <Field name={fields.title.name} />

-      {/* This will looks for the form context with the id 'parent' instead */}
+      {/* This will look for the form context with the id 'parent' instead */}
       <Field name={fields.bar.name} formId="parent" />
     </FormProvider>
   );